 Establishments which manufacture ATMPs from human tissues and cells, work across two pieces of European legislation – the European Union Tissues and Cells Directives (EUTCD) and medicines legislation.

 As a UK Competent Authority for the EUTCD, the HTA regulates the procurement, processing, testing, storage, distribution, and import/export of tissues and cells for human application.
 This is via the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (Q&S Regulations).
 This includes tissues and cells that will (or may) be used as starting materials for ATMPs.

 In the UK, MHRA is the competent authority:

 - for clinical trial authorisation for all medicinal products, including ATMPs

 - for UK manufacturers or importers of ATMPs

-Where a product containing human tissues and cells is classified as an ATMP, the Q&S regulations will apply for the donation, procurement and testing of tissues and cells.
+Where a product containing human tissues and cells is classified as an ATMP, the Q&S Regulations will apply for the donation, procurement, import and testing of tissues and cells.
 The subsequent stages, including manufacture, storage and distribution, will be regulated by the MHRA.

 HTA licensing for those working with ATMPs